Azure-Samples/Orleans-Cluster-on-Azure-Container-Apps/README.md

 1. Use GitHub Actions, Bicep, and the Azure CLI to deploy a cloud-native .NET application to Azure Container Apps.
 2. Monitor the app in real-time using the Orleans Dashboard.
+3. Customize the cloud-native object behavior and placement throughout the cluster.
-3. Simulate load by increasing the number of Worker services in the Azure portal.
+4. Simulate load by increasing the number of Worker services in the Azure portal.
+5. Observe how the cluster automatically scales based on application behavior using a custom external scaler